sangdth/how-to-setup-eslint-typescript/README.md

-# How to setup ESLint & Typescript
+# How to setup Airbnb ESLint & Typescript
 I always have to spend hours to setup ESLint with Typescript, this is my notes

 ## 1. Install `eslint-config-airbnb`: